novayo/LeetCode/0200_Number_of_Islands/README.md

 * Memory Usage: 16.2 MB, less than 91.55% of Python3 online submissions for Number of Islands.

 > bfs level order traversal

+---

+try_6.py: O(mn) O(mn)

+* Runtime: 282 ms, faster than 83.52% of Python3 online submissions for Number of Islands.
+* Memory Usage: 16.4 MB, less than 79.47% of Python3 online submissions for Number of Islands.

+> dfs, bfs